openstack/charm-guide/doc/source/community/software-contrib/charm-readme-template.rst

    This charm supports the policy overrides feature.

-   Policy overrides is a feature that allows an operator to override the default policy of an OpenStack service.
+   Policy overrides allow an operator to override the default policy of an OpenStack service.
 See [Policy overrides][cg-policy-overrides] for more information on this feature.

 Section **Deferred service events**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~